rajthegreat80/WFH/README.md

   *mimetypes

-Goto your google api:-
+Goto your google api:- <br/>
-  *Create project
+  *Create project<br/>
-  *Get the application name and set it in wfh.py *Download json file for credentials and rename it as client_secret.json and put it in directory.
+  *Get the application name and set it in wfh.py<br/>
+  *Download json file for credentials and rename it as client_secret.json and put it in directory.<br/>

 Finally ,
   TO SEND WFH TO BOTH MANAGER and PEERS